ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 ## Before you begin
 {: #vpc-multi-region-prereqs}

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
-See the list of required permissions for [VPC for Gen 1](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources) or for [VPC for Gen 2](https://{DomainName}/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).
+See the list of [required permissions](https://{DomainName}/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources) for VPC.
 - You need an SSH key to connect to the virtual servers.
-If you don't have an SSH key, see the instructions for creating a key for [VPC for Gen 1](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started#prerequisites) or for [VPC for Gen 2](/docs/vpc?topic=vpc-ssh-keys).
+If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.

 ## Create VPCs, subnets and VSIs
 {: #vpc-multi-region-create-infrastructure}